 According to a 2017 government report, nearly 9% of small businesses in the UK are social enterprises.
 Social enterprises bridge the gap between commerce and charity: typically part of a larger mission, they use business to improve social, economic and environmental wellbeing.
 In many cases, social enterprise offers meaningful employment to people who are underrepresented by the system.

 A 2018 report from Social Enterprise UK put the value of social enterprise at an incredible £60 billion a year—that’s 3% of GDP, and three times larger than the agriculture sector.
-Let’s take a look at ten social enterprises changing lives today…
+TechRound lists its top 10 social enterprises in the UK.

 Echo (Economy of Hours)